 If you’re an outdoor adventurer, Chugach National Forest offers the perfect blend of excitement and active fun.
-This Southcentral destination is ideal for immersive, only-in-Alaska day trips from Anchorage, Seward, Girdwood as well as for extended multi-day wilderness adventures.
+This Southcentral destination is ideal for immersive, only-in-Alaska day trips from Anchorage, Seward, and Girdwood as well as for extended multi-day wilderness adventures.
 A diverse set of opportunities for active exploration are hidden inside this wide-and-wild national forest – from glacier tours to off the beaten path hiking trails, wildlife spotting to scenic drives.

 About Chugach National Forest: History, Biology and Geology